gofractally/psibase/doc/psidk/src/development/services/action-scripts.md

 3. debit@nft: Debit the token nft
 4. Look up how much a new symbol costs
 5. credit@token-sys: Send the cost of a new symbol to the symbol contract
-6. create@symbol-sys: Tell the symbol contract to create a new symbol (it will debit the tokens sent in the previous step)
+6. create@symbol: Tell the symbol contract to create a new symbol (it will debit the tokens sent in the previous step)
 7. Look up the NFT generated that represents the ownership of the new symbol
 8. debit@nft: Debit the symbol NFT
 9. credit@nft: Transfer the symbol NFT back to the symbol contract